Hexheld/hexheld-docs/MD/Pilot16.md

 ## Operation Size

 CPU operations may be performed on either 8-bit or 16-bit data types.
 The size is either specified by one of the bits in the opcode word, or is implied in the instruction.
+Size influences the bit width of computations and whether memory operand accesses will be 8-bit or 16-bit.

 When writing instructions, size can be specified by suffixing a letter to the instruction's mnemonic: "`B`" for 8-bit or "`W`" for 16-bit.
 For example, 16-bit `INC` is written as "`INCW`".